Youth Sentencing Project

 Looking to give some pro bono hours for a good cause?
 If you agree to take a pro bono case, you will be trained and receive free continuing legal education credit.

-Receive Client/Family Support
+Receive Client and Family Support

 LSJA provides support to families and formerly incarcerated youth.
 Reach out here to provide books, connect with others, and join our peer support groups.